Information-Theoretic Representation Learning for Positive-Unlabeled Classification: Experiments

-We first illustrate how our proposed method works on an artificial data set.
+\paragraph{Illustration:} We first illustrate how our proposed method works on an artificial data set.
 We generate samples from the following densities:

 where $N(\bx;\bmu, \bSigma)$ is the normal density with the mean vector $\bmu$ and the covariance matrix $\bSigma$.
-From the densities, we draw $\np=200$ positive and $\nun=400$ unlabeled samples for our PU representation learning method.
-Since PCA is a linear transformation, we also use a linear transformation in the proposed PU representation learning method for this numerical illustration.
-Specifically, we use a two-layer perceptron.
+The class-prior is set at $\thetap=0.7$.
+From the densities, we draw $\np=400$ positive and $\nun=1000$ unlabeled samples.
+For comparison, we apply PCA, Fisher's discriminant analysis (FDA), and PNRL\footnote{ The details of PNRL are described in Appendix~\ref{sec:pn-smi}. } (the supervised counterpart of PURL) to the data.
+As the label information for FDA and PNRL, U data is simply regarded as N data even though U data is a mixture of P and N data.
+Since PCA and FDA are linear transformations, we also use a linear transformation in PNRL and PURL for this numerical illustration.
+Specifically, we use a two-layer perceptron for $w$.
 The first fully-connected layer is used as linear transformation to obtain one-dimensional representation.
-The rectified linear unit (ReLU) \cite{AISTATS:Glorot+etal:2011} is used for activation functions of the output of the first layer, which can be seen as feature mapping functions in the linear-in-parameter model.
-Then, we apply the fully-connected layer to the output of the first layer.
+The rectified linear unit (ReLU) \citep{AISTATS:Glorot+etal:2011} is used for activation functions of the output of the first layer, which can be seen as feature mapping functions in the linear-in-parameter model.
+The second layer is just a single connection that weighs the output of the first layer.

-We plot the subspaces obtained by PCA and our proposed method in Figure~\ref{fig:dr-data}.
-Since the data is distributed vertically, the subspace obtained by PCA is almost parallel to the vertical axis (the dotted line).
+We plot the subspaces obtained by PCA, FDA, PNRL, and our proposed method in Figure~\ref{fig:dr-data}.
+Since the data is distributed vertically, the subspace obtained by PCA is almost parallel to the vertical axis (the dashed line).
+FDA and PNRL return diagonal lines (the dashdot and dotted lines), showing that regarding U data as N data is not an appropriate way.
 On the other hand, the subspace obtained by our method is almost parallel to the horizontal axis (the solid line).
 Figure~\ref{fig:dr-proj-data} plots projected labeled data onto those subspaces.
-This shows that the labels of the data projected by PCA is hardly distinguishable due to significantly overlap, which makes class-prior estimation very hard.
+This shows that the labels of the data projected by PCA, FDA, and PNRL are hardly distinguishable due to significant overlap, which makes class-prior estimation very hard.
 In contrast, we can easily separate the classes of samples projected by the proposed method, which eases class-prior estimation.